hxt365/CourseService/README.md

 # Course service
-A RESTful service written on Go.
+A RESTful service written in Go.
 The service manages all online courses of an educational application.

 ## Tech stacks